 Beyond this, many people do not realize the harmful effects of dry leather on their horse.
 Chafing and rubbing from dry, stiff leather can create raw spots on your horse.
 It is extremely important that tack is completely pliable before being put on a horse.
-Do your horse a favor and make sure all leather that comes into contact with its skin is soft and pliable.
+Do your horse a favor and make sure all leather that comes into contact with its skin is soft and supple.
+Learn how to clean leather properly below.

 Leather deteriorates largely by four means:

-Leather conditioners are meant for occasional use.
+Leather conditioners are meant for occasional use when needed.
 They contain fats and/or oils that help lubricate leather and replenish the suppleness.
 Look for a product that will penetrate the strong fibers in leather, but beware of any that include petroleum or mineral oils.
 While petroleum by-products won't damage your leather immediately, they do over a period of time.
-After 26 years, we still prefer Fiebing's Pure Neatsfoot Oil for reviving extra dry leather, and Ray Holes Saddle Butter, Fiebing's Aussie Leather Conditioner, or Fiebing's 4-Way Care Leather Conditioner for saddles and tack that are in pretty good shape.
+After 30+ years in the saddle and tack business, we still prefer Fiebing's Pure Neatsfoot Oil for reviving extra dry leather.
+For saddles and tack that are in pretty good shape, we recommend Ray Holes Saddle Butter, Fiebing's Aussie Leather Conditioner, or Obenauf's Leather Preservative.
 Just make sure whatever product you use does not contain modern synthetics, mineral oils or commonly used leather-treating chemicals which break down the natural fiber and slowly rot your leather goods.
 First, clean your saddle and tack with your favorite soap.
 Rinse, pat dry and apply a couple of light coats of the conditioner and see the difference.

 Don't forget: rawhide needs the same care as high quality leather.
-Ray Holes Vaquero Rawhide Cream cleans and conditions rawhide in one step.
-You should feel the difference on a bosal after applying this cream.
-It’s also helpful while braiding rawhide.
-Ray Holes Vaquero Rawhide Cream is also excellent for cleaning and conditioning light leathers.
+Ray Holes Vaquero Rawhide Cream is the only product we wholly recommend; it cleans and conditions rawhide in one step.
+You should definitely feel the difference on a bosal after applying this cream.
+Ray Holes Vaquero Rawhide Cream is also excellent for cleaning and conditioning light-colored leathers and can be helpful while braiding rawhide.

 For leathers more exposed to the harsh elements, such as boots and chaps, moisture barriers are extremely crucial in preventing rain or other liquid hazards from damaging leather.
 There is a drawback in protecting leather with a moisture barrier product.
 They tend to fill in the pores with a greasiness that makes cleaning, conditioning, and polishing difficult, but it's a necessary process to ensure leather isn't destroyed.
 Periodically apply a moisture barrier and allow it time to penetrate and dry before using your leather item.

-For best results, waterproof with Ray Holes Chap Wax or Fiebing's Mink Oil Paste.
+For best results, waterproof with a good wax-based product like Ray Holes Chap Wax or Fiebing's Mink Oil Paste.
 After cleaning the leather, apply over the whole area.
 It is best to apply these products at room temperature or slightly warmed up.
 There are no salts or chemicals in the products, so you can apply as often as necessary.

 Polishing is done for special occasions when you want a more glossy finish on your leather.
 There are a couple things to be wary of when purchasing a polishing agent.
 Some products contain coloring factors that will brush off on things you come in contact with.
 Some products also have a tendency to clog the pores in leather or dry leather out.
 Just as with cleaning, be sure to test out the product on a small area and when ready, buff to a shine.